sagnikc395/100xdevs-cohort1/week4/week4.2/notes.md

 ## Hooks

 - useState is a hook in React.
 Like a function.
-- Sort of a thing that remains independent of re - renders.
+- Hooks are Sort of a thing that remains independent of re - renders.
 - counter and nonStateVariable have the difference that in every re-render , counter is not chaning the value even thought it is random , but nonStateVariable is infact changing the value.

--
+- useEffect Hook:
+  - takes in a function and a array.
+  - guard logic inside and  only runs the first time our component is rendered.
+  - in future , to avoid infinite loop, we define these hooks inside the useEffect.
+  - during subseqeunt re-renders the code inside useEffect wont get called.